While in Baltimore recently, I saw bats in the trees. I wanted to find out what species of bats live in Maryland, so I

 The Eastern red bat is found across North America and is a microbat species.
 They measure 109 mm (4.3 in) with a weight of just 7 to 13.

 They have long pointed wings with short ears and a long tail.

 Eastern red bats are very maneuverable and can fly quickly with speeds up to 50 km p/h.
-They do not hibernate, choosing to stay in the same regions all year.
+They do not hibernate, staying in the same regions all year.
 They enter a state of torpor in hollow trees or leaf litter to shelter.

 They are prioritized as least concern by the IUCN.
 Eastern red bats can be seen in the early evening either around the edges of forests and woods or flying around street lights.